Tapojit/Polarity-of-words-and-contextual-similarity/README.md

 ## Polarity

-The script **polarity.py** contains a function called **polarity_calc** which parses all space deliminated linguistic objects (eg: words) from tweets in the file *tweets.txt* and calculates a their polarity scores.
+The script **polarity.py** contains a function called **polarity_calc** which parses all space deliminated linguistic objects (eg: words) from tweets in the file *tweets.txt* and calculates their polarity scores.
 Higher frequency of linguistic objects appearing near other negative objects mean they have lower polarity and vice versa for positive objects.
 Objects with negative polarity are mostly associated with negative objects and objects with positive polarity are mostly associated with positive objects.

 Below are two lists of positive and negative seed words used in this script to calculate polarity of words *near* to them:
 ```